miyang0628/financial-ai-governance-rag/README.md

 - NIST.
 (2023).
 AI Risk Management Framework (AI RMF 1.0). https://doi.org/10.6028/NIST.AI.100-1
 - European Parliament.
 (2024).
 Regulation (EU) 2024/1689 (EU AI Act).
 Official Journal of the EU.
 - Korean Government.
 (2026).
 Act on the Development of AI and Establishment of Trust Foundation (Law No. 21311).
+- Brazil Federal Senate.
+(2023).
+PL 2338/2023 (AI regulatory framework), Senate consolidated text.
+- Japan.
+(2025).
+Act on Promotion of Research and Development and Utilization of AI-related Technology.
 - Tang and Yang.
 (2024).
 MultiHop-RAG: Benchmarking RAG for multi-hop queries.
 COLM 2024.
 - Chan et al. (2024).
 RQ-RAG: Learning to refine queries for retrieval-augmented generation.
 EMNLP 2024.
 - Tan et al. (2025).
 JudgeBench: A benchmark for evaluating LLM-based judges.
 ICLR 2025.